Entrepreneurship

 Thesis keywords: Technostress – Health – Work performance – Employees – Entrepreneurs – Effects

-Thesis supervisor: Olivier Torres
+Thesis advisor: Olivier Torres

-Co-supervisor: Anis Khedhaouria
+Co-advisor: Anis Khedhaouria

 Thesis keywords: Eco-SMEs, collective strategies, international entrepreneurship, networks